CompIQ STELLA Pro Compressor Pedal for Guitar & Bass

 - Runs on standard 9V internal battery or 9-18 V DC external power supply (not included), center negative, 12mm long barrel plug

-- 3-years warranty (direct to manufacturer, international, transferable)
+- 3-year warranty (direct to manufacturer, international, transferable)

 ---|---|